Transformative Couples therapy®

 Cameras on Zoom must be left on, with only brief exceptions.
 An evaluation will be required prior to CE being awarded.
 Attendance will be taken and documented each session by the course instructor.
 Please read the course materials sent out before we meet any session.
 Any questions can be addressed to lisagardnerlcsw@gmail.com.
 To attend this live, interactive course you must have access to a working computer, a room with sufficient privacy to protect the confidentiality of couple members whose clinical work is shown and internet connectivity sufficient to maintain a stable connection to Zoom.

-Credits Education is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and LEPs.
+Credits.Education, #1032827 is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and LEPs.
 Credits Education maintains responsibility for this program/course and its content.
-Course meets the qualifications for 10 hours of Continuing Education (CE) credits for LMFTs, LCSWs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences.
+Course meets the qualifications for 16 hours of Continuing Education (CE) credits for LMFTs, LCSWs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences.

-The cost for 10 Continuing Education (CE) credits will be paid by the TCT Institute.
+The cost for 16 Continuing Education (CE) credits is $40 to be paid by course participants.
 An email will be sent to all participants who complete the course from Credits Education.